clburlison/scripts/clburlison_scripts/ADacctChange/README.md

 	DCSERVER="bisd.k12"		# A domain server to check for connectivity DOMAIN="BISD			# Your domain (see below)
-	keep1="/Users/techsupport"	# User to keep without modification keep2="/Users/Shared"		# User to keep without modification keep3="/Users/teacher"		# User to keep without modification setTime=1504060600		# Time in the future to run this script.
+	setTime=1504060600		# Time in the future to run this script.
 Format = YearMonthDayHourMinute msg="Some display message"		# Display a message via BigHonkingText to end user

-_Note:_ If you do not need three (3) keep users you can pass the script an empty string without issue.

 ###$DOMAIN
 The following is an interactive prompt to find the current domain name for the ``$DOMAIN`` variable.